9 Preventable Ways People Are Hurting Their Chances of Becoming Millionaires

 Take a look:

-3. You're Not Buying Pieces of Amazon, Google or Other Companies (For as Little as $5)
+3. You're Not Buying Pieces of Amazon or Google (For as Little as $5)

 Take a look at the Forbes Richest People list, and you’ll notice almost all the billionaires have one thing in common — they own another company.